marcoshsq/The_Self-taught_Data_Scientist/README.md

 ### 1. **Proficiency in Programming**
    - **Python**: The primary language for data manipulation, machine learning, and AI model development.
 Python will be heavily explored due to its versatility and wide adoption in data science.
    - **R**: A powerful language for statistical analysis, data visualization, and in-depth exploration of statistical data.
-   - **Rust**: Known for its performance and memory safety, Rust is increasingly used in data engineering and AI model implementation.
-This curriculum includes enough content to get a strong grasp of the language for those purposes.

 ### 2. **Databases, Business Intelligence, and Data Warehousing**
    - **Databases**: Focus on both relational (SQL) and non-relational (NoSQL) database systems for effective data management and retrieval.
    - **Business Intelligence (BI)**: Mastery of BI tools for data-driven decision-making and insights generation.